victorantos/AngJobs/readme.md

 Todo
 ===
 +  Jobs list on the homepage
++  Create a recruiters page and list all 400+ recruiters from DB
 +  Create a simple jobs table
 +  Create a jobs applied for table
 +  Jobs detail page